k4rtik/techglider.in/content/post/2011-06-25-restore-grub-in-ubuntu-after-installing-windows.markdown

 - Windows
 ---

-So, you had [Ubuntu](http://www.ubuntu.com/) (or any of its derivative) installed on your system and then decided to install [Windows](http://en.wikipedia.org/wiki/Microsoft_Windows)with it?
+So, you had [Ubuntu](http://www.ubuntu.com/) (or any of its derivative) installed on your system and then decided to install [Windows](http://en.wikipedia.org/wiki/Microsoft_Windows) with it?
 And after installing Windows, you can't load Ubuntu again, just follow the steps to get this working: